imajaydwivedi/SQLDBATools/README.md

 # SQLDBATools
 Powershell Module containing cmdlets for carrying out SQL DBA activities.

-It includes:-
+## How to Install
+One way to work with this module is to simply download this github repository at zip file, extract downloaded zip file, and extract it to folder named 'SQLDBATools'.
+Finally copy/paste it on one of the module folders returned by variable $PSGetPath.

+It can also be installed easily from PSGallery using below command -

+`Install-Module -Name SQLDBATools
+`

+Some of the common functionalities of this module are as follows -

 ## Get-SdtServerInfo
 This function returns basic information about machine(s) passed in pipeline or as value.
 This includes Operating System, Service Pack, LastBoot Time, Model, RAM & CPU for computer(s).